What is amenity housing?

 - homes have a built in community alarm service

 - there is a shared laundry

-Sheltered housing is available throughout North Ayrshire.
-You can find out which letting areas sheltered housing units are in by reading the Housing Application Guide (PDF, 4.15mb).
+Sheltered housing units are available throughout North Ayrshire.
+Find letting areas in our Housing Application Guide (PDF, 4.15mb).

 Apply for an amenity or sheltered house

 Apply to the North Ayrshire Housing Register by filling in an application for housing.
 Select 'sheltered' or 'amenity' housing when you get to the relevant question on the form.
 If you have health issues that impact on the type of housing you need you also need to complete an accessible housing application (PDF, 497kb).

 Once the area housing office has processed your application, a member of staff will visit you at home within 6 weeks to complete an assessment.